 My best friend had a beautiful baby girl right before Christmas.
 I feel like I'm an auntie!
 So of course, I had to send something cute.
 I decided to try my hand at crocheting a baby beanie.

 I made the shell stitch beanie found HERE, but I didn't like how the top of the hat was single crochet.
 I wanted the whole thing to be lacy.
 So after consulting with the greatest crocheter I know (my grandma) and a whole lot of testing and pulling out, I figured it out!
-And I even wrote down the pattern to share with all of you.
+And I even wrote down the pattern to share with you!
 Hopefully it makes sense.
 Remember, I am still pretty new to crochet.
 If you are confused, leave a comment and I'll try to help you understand my first attempt at writing a pattern down. :)

 1. Chain five and slip stitch to form a ring.